PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Answer: Click-Through Rate (CTR) refers to the number of times someone “clicks” your ad when they see it on the SERP compared to the number of times it was viewed.
 Clicks divided by Impressions = CTR

-What Is Quality Score (QS) And How Do You Go About Increasing It?
+What Is Quality Score (QS), And How Do You Go About Increasing It?

+If they can’t respond to the beginner PPC questions mentioned above, it might be time to move on.
 Ideally, an applicant should be able to break down each of these questions and elaborate on how they have utilized them in previous campaigns.
+An even better response would be explaining how they could implement specific PPC strategies that would work for your company or industry.

 Related Articles: